AleBiancaIta/Pulse/README.md

      **required**
      - [] Contains a setting button - tapping on it should direct user to settings page
      - [] Contains a logout button - tapping on it should log user out completely and show the login page
-     - [] Contains controls (tab bar) at the bottom to allow user to switch between Home, Team, ToDo pages
      - [] Contains a chart showing the history of the team pulse
-     - [] Contains an org chart showing the pulse at the moment
+     - [] Contains an org chart showing the pulse with the most recent survey results

      **optional**
      - [] Make the dashboard graphics interactive, for example: user can tap the chart pin to see pulse details